 With pretty much ZERO experience blogging, I am so glad I started my blog in 2015.
 I always knew I could make a living online, but didn’t think my income could grow this quickly.
 I have worked hard and it’s paid off!

 Here are some of the BEST decisions I made with my blog and online business over the past year

 1. I hired a VA to help with my #1 time suck, which I like to call my inbox.

-It's not that I don't like emails – I LOVE getting emails from students, readers and fellow blogger and biz friends.
-But there's a TON of other emails that I receive that I just can't keep up with in a timely manner.
+It’s not that I don’t like emails – I LOVE getting emails from students, readers, and fellow bloggers and biz friends.
+But there’s a TON of other emails that I receive that I just can’t keep up within a timely manner.
 I have two emails for this website, as well as a shared email for Pinterest VA.

 If she ever leaves me, I don’t know what I’ll do, ha!